Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 They were good friends, living an everyday student life.

-Kaylee and Madison were best friends from when they were kids.
+Kaylee and Madison have been best friends since they were kids.

 They did everything together.